gvwilson/sensibleadventures/coriandel/coriandel.md

 I paused.
 The emir held up a small bag.
 "Do you still like pistachios?"

 Still?
 I shrugged.
-"Yes, m'lord, I suppose."
+"Yes, Your Grace.
+Loved 'em as a kid."

 "Good."
 He knotted the bag and tossed it to me.
 "I find I have more than I can eat today, and it would be a shame to let them go to the hogs."